 I'm relieved to announce I'm able to revive my in-person Shiatsu practice!
 Read more...

-I'm also delighted to say my Self-Shiatsu classes are continuing, the enthusiasm for the classes has been uplifting for me, thank you.
-Sign up here
+I'm delighted to say my Online Weekly Wellbeing Classes are continuing through to 2021, the enthusiasm for the classes has been uplifting for me, thank you.
+More info here...

 "Yesterday I talked about cultivating precision, gentleness, and openness, and described how the meditation technique helps us remember the qualities that we already possess.
 Now, sometimes the teachings emphasize the wisdom, brilliance, or sanity that we possess, and sometimes they emphasize the obstacles, how it is that we feel stuck in a small, dark places.

 These are actually two sides of the same coin: when they are put together, inspiration (or well-being) and burden (or suffering) describe the human condition, that’s what we see when we meditate.